grncdr/node-any-db/DESIGN.md

  * `query(statement[, params][, callback])` - The same as `ConnectionAdapter.query`
    except queries are guaranteed to be performed within the transaction.
-If the transaction is committed or rolled back calls to `query` will fail.
+If the transaction has been committed or rolled back calls to `query` will fail.
  * `commit([callback])` - Issue a `COMMIT` statement to the database.
 If `callback` is given it will be called with any errors (or `null`) after the `COMMIT` statement executes.
 The transaction object will be unusable after